gabehassler/pfa_pipeline/README.md

 Finally, you need to set up the 'instructions.jl' file.
 Open this file in any text editor and replace the 'name' variable with whatever you want to.
 If you're running the amphibians dataset for the first time, then you could change it to "amphibians1", for example.
 You also have to rename the 'data_filename', 'newick_filename', 'instructions_filename', and 'labels_filename' variables to the appropriate filenames.

-Once all that is done, just navigate to the directory of the unpacked zip folder and type `julia pipeline.jl` into the command line.
+Once all that is done, just navigate to this repo in the command line and type `julia pipeline.jl`.
 For your first run, I'd recommend setting the `chain_length` in the model selection instructions to something low (like 100) just to make sure everything works without wasting a lot of time.
 Once you do that, you can delete the folder it just created (the default behavior is to not overwrite files you've already created), set the chain length longer, and rerun.

 The log file ending in 'svd.log' is what you should use to determine if the chain ran for long enough.
 That won't get created until the end though.
 If you want to get a sense of intermediate process, you can look at any log file, just ignore any entries corresponding to the loadings since you can't get a good estimate of those until post-processing.